- Compare Coverage

 - Fixing Coverage

 Microsoft Windows 7 Phone User Interface Review

 Microsoft might finally have a phone that will appeal to consumers as well as enterprise IT departments.
 The phone actually feels less "geeky" than previous Windows Mobile operating system versions.
-Windows 7 is using a new user interface that uses a "glance and go" technique for navigating on the phone.
+Windows 7 is using a new user interface that uses a "glance and goes" technique for navigating on the phone.
 The home screen uses a system called "live tiles" which essentially are mini windows within the same home screen.
-So without having to navigated into individual apps it shows the data or the action within one screen to save steps.
+So without having to navigate into individual apps it shows the data or the action within one screen to save steps.
 This could be useful if you are using lots of apps like email, phone, IM, Facebook & Twitter.
 Apparently, the smooth scrolling and navigation are the best features of the new phone.

-Below is a lengthy 20 minute review provide by Slashgear for your viewing pleasure.
+Below is a lengthy 20-minute review provide by Slashgear for your viewing pleasure.

 As always please submit your comments and reviews on the product below.
 We are particularly interested in the cell phone reception and the network quality switching between